kalgynirae/lumeh.org/pages/music.md

 ---

 I produce music under the alias <em>Synthmaster Lumpy</em>.
-I have a [SoundCloud page] and a [YouTube channel], although the latter is quite empty currently.
+I have a [YouTube channel] and a [SoundCloud page], but the latter rarely gets updated these days.

 Unless otherwise specified, these music tracks are licensed under a
 <a rel="license"